mario-to-lowercase/MicroDoc/readme.md

 ## 🖥️ Demo's

+Explore the features and experience how easy it is to create and manage your blog, notes or website using Markdown!

 You can try out a live demos of Microblog here:
 - [Official Microblog Demo](https://microblog.pixelfox.io).
 - [Pixelfox.io Website](https://pixelfox.io).

-Explore the features and experience how easy it is to create and manage your blog, notes or website using Markdown!
+If you're using Microblog for your site, feel free to reach out to get your website listed here as an example!

 ---